LoopKit/loopdocs/docs/operation/loop-settings/services.md

 # Loop Services

-At the bottom of your Loop settings screen is a section called "Services". *The services listed in this section are all **OPTIONAL**.
-You can choose to leave them empty and your Loop will still work.*
+Near the bottom of your Loop settings screen is a section called "Services".

+!!! question "Sevices are Optional"
+    * Loop will work whether you use these or not.
+    * Nightscout is highly recommended by experienced Loopers but can be added later - you don't need it to get started.

+* For Loop 2.2.x, the services listed in the graphic below can be added by clicking on the `Tap to set` arrow.

+* For Loop 3, the services are added by tapping on the + sign and choosing the service from the list.

 ![img/services.JPG](img/services.JPG){width="350"}
 {align="center"}